Russia's economy becomes a war economy with billions in expenditure - Breaking Latest News

-Russia moves to an all-out war economy while the invasion of Ukraine drags on and progress falters.
+Russia is transitioning to an all-out war economy while the invasion of Ukraine drags on and progress falters.

 International relations expert Christoph Bluth pointed to the impact of military spending on Russia’s economy.